 2. Lotte Kkokkalcorn

-Kkokkalcorn is one of the most popular Korean snacks and both adults and children love it.
 True to its name, this Korean snack has a strong taste of corn.
 It is light and airy, and is both sweet and salty.
 But aside from its taste, putting these cone-shaped snacks in your fingers and eating it off your finger by one by one is a fun and addicting experience.
-This Korean snack also comes in spicy variants.

 3. Nongshim Shrimp Cracker

-Nongshim’s shrimp-flavored crackers is not only one of the most popular Korean snacks, it is also the oldest.
 Introduced in 1971, the shrimp cracker was the first commercialized snack in Korea.
 Shaped like French fries with narrow ripples, it is crunchy and has a bold, slightly salty flavor.
 It is baked, not fried, and comes in spicy variants.

 4. Samlip Mini Yakgwa

 Yakgwa, also called gwajul, is one of the most popular Korean snacks that come in the form of a pastry.
 This traditional Korean cookie uses flour, sesame oil, honey, rice wine, cinnamon, and ginger juice.
-During the Joseon dynasty, yakgwa was served as a royal medicinal dessert.
-Later on, Koreans began serving it at important celebrations like Chuseok, wedding ceremonies, and other special occasions.
-Samlip’s yakgwa comes in individually-wrapped bite-sized portions so it’s easy to eat and carry around.

 5. Orion Choco Pie

 One of the most famous Korean snacks, Orion Choco Pie is also one of the oldest Korean treats in the market.
-Sold since 1974, Orion Choco Pie consists of two small, round, chocolate-coated sponge cake with marshmallow filling.
-It’s one of the most well-loved Korean snacks and you’d be hard pressed to find a Korean who hasn’t eaten a choco pie.
+Sold since 1974, Orion Choco Pie consists of two small, round, chocolate-coated sponge cakes with marshmallow filling.

 Although there are several different brands offering this confection, the Orion brand is the go-to for most Koreans.
 Aside from the traditional chocolate variant, it also comes in other flavors like banana, strawberry, and black sesame.